 Listener

-Split SDKs send impression data back to Split servers periodically and as a result of evaluating splits.
+Split SDKs send impression data back to Split servers periodically and as a result of evaluating feature flags.
 To additionally send this information to a location of your choice, define and attach an impression listener.
 For that purpose, the SDK's configurations have a parameter called impressionListener

 where an implementation of ImpressionListener